UgoB7/2024-Internship-ETRI-motion-tokenizer/README.md

 ## Authors
 - Youngwoo
-- Ugo
+- Ugo (intern)

 ## Overview
-The goal of this project is to train a tokenizer for motion data, leveraging multiple motion datasets to create a more general and robust tokenizer.
-This involves exploring existing datasets and tokenizing methods.
+The goal of this project is to train a tokenizer for motion data, leveraging multiple motion datasets to create a more general tokenizer.
+This internship involves exploring existing datasets and tokenizing methods.

 ## Task/Status